ikerising12138/recipe-prediction/README.md

 ,
 thus we wanted to account for the outliers on the higher end of the spectrum.

+Now that we have our `submitted_year` and `interacted_year` through OneHotEncoder, `n_steps` and `n_ingredients` through KBinsDiscretizer, and `minutes` thorugh StandardScalar, we can first apply these preprocessing stpes to our data, so we can then move on to our next step: finding optimal hyperparameters.

 ### Choosing Appropriate Hyperparameters

+In order to prevent overfitting and look for best parameters suitable for our `DecisionTreeClassifier` object, we will use `GridSearchCV` to perform a k-cross-fold validation procedure.